For the most part, boutonnieres can be often over-looked and under-whelming.

 the they used keys and ribbon instead of flowers.

-OBT member GreatB made these boutonnieres for her bridal party from peacock feathers, glass beads, floral tape, ribbon and wire.
+Tribe member GreatB made these boutonnieres for her bridal party from peacock feathers, glass beads, floral tape, ribbon, and wire.

 I'm a sucker for succulent boutonnieres.
 Flickr member Hortulus